wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 # REMAINING ISSUES : Memory Reduction for Scientific Computing on GPUs

+## 2021-05-19

+Been working on getting actual OpenCL Fortran to generate to ASTInstance.hs Current status is that a simple fold-map example without stencils seems to work full chain.
+Next step is to test a stencil, then two stencils

+I think the detection of non-stream arguments still needs to be improved: we should use Accesses etc to see if an array is not using all iterators.
+If so, it is not a stream.

 ## 2021-05-17

 Trivial tests for map and fold (13, 14, 15) also HANG on Substitute vectors (recursive), which is really silly.